jmontalt/jmontalt/README.md

 ### Hi there 👋

-I'm a researcher at UCL, interested in MR image processing and biomedical ML/AI applications.
+I'm a researcher at UCL, interested in MR image acquisition and processing and biomedical ML/AI applications.

 Most of my activity can be found in my research group's [organization](https://github.com/mrphys).